Державний архів Полтавської області

 Collections of personal origin are saved in an archive.
 These include the archives of surgeon M.V.
 Sklifosovsky; archives of Z.M.
 Aksent'eva, a correspondent of the Academy of Sciences and director of the Poltava gravimetrical observatory; and a collection of documents of veterans of Poltava tractor school and others.

-Documentary photographs reflect public, political, economic, scientific, and cultural life of Poltava region from the late XIX century to today.
+Documentary photographs reflect public, political, economic, scientific, and cultural life of Poltava region from the late XIX century till today.

 Total Volume of Collections

 6900 collections, 1307414 collection items (1693-2009), 817 collection items of scientific and technical documentation, 26181 collection items of photo documents, 9 collection items of film documents, 422 collection items of sound recordings